-With the increased capacity for blood flow to tissues, and the increased ability of mitochondria to utilize the oxygen they receive, this leads to an increase in an individual’s capacity to utilize oxygen and perform endurance activity.
+With the increased capacity for blood flow to tissues, and the increased ability of mitochondria to utilize the oxygen they receive, this leads to an increase in your capacity to utilize oxygen and perform aerobic activity.

 Note: The term “VO2 max” describes an individual’s maximum capacity to utilize oxygen for exercise.
-This describes the maximum volume of oxygen that one can transport per unit time (typically per minute).
+This describes the maximum volume of oxygen that you can transport per unit time (typically per minute).
 Additionally, this can be denoted as an absolute number or normalized to a person’s body weight (typically in kilograms).
-All of the above systems interact to influence one’s VO2 max, and the relative contribution of different systems vary as one ages.(Valenzuela, 2020) A higher VO2 max generally indicates more advanced endurance capability and a higher level of cardiorespiratory fitness.
+All of the above systems interact to influence your VO2 max, and the relative contribution of different systems varies as one ages.(Valenzuela, 2020) A higher VO2 max generally indicates more advanced endurance capability and a higher level of cardiorespiratory fitness.

-When performing interval training and going “all out”, one commonly exercises beyond their VO2 max.
-This is due to the contribution of anaerobic energy production, as VO2 max only refers to aerobic energy production utilizing oxygen.
+When performing interval training and going “all out”, this generally involves exercising beyond your VO2 max.
+This is due to the additional contribution of anaerobic energy production, as VO2 max only refers to aerobic energy production utilizing oxygen.

-Note: While aerobic training can significantly increase one’s VO2 max, it does not always do this.
+Note: While aerobic training can significantly increase your VO2 max, it does not always do this, particularly if you are already well-trained.
 Additionally, at times the improvement in endurance performance is much greater than expected based on the observed increase in VO2 max.(Kramer, 2020) This likely occurs in part due to additional physiologic adaptations distinct from energy production.
 However, there is also evidence that mitochondrial volume and function can increase without an increase in VO2 max.
 Perhaps this allows the body to shift to using fat as a greater source of fuel during exercise while sparing muscle glycogen and decreasing lactate production.

 Example: It is easy to visualize improved movement economy over time when watching a toddler learn to walk.
 Initially toddlers wobble a lot and fall frequently.
 However, with continued practice they improve and become much more efficient.
-Similarly, this process occurs with regular aerobic training, and as one becomes more efficient they will burn fewer calories for the same total volume of work.
+Similarly, this process occurs with regular aerobic training; a consequence of this is as you become more efficient you will burn fewer calories for the same total amount of work.

-In this lesson we discussed the basic aspects of energy production to fuel skeletal muscle contractions.
-Initially the body can rely on ATP & phosphocreatine stores within muscle and very quickly generate further ATP with anaerobic energy production via glycolysis.
-When exercise is maintained beyond one minute or so the aerobic energy production pathways will begin to contribute the majority of the ATP.
+This lesson described the basic aspects of energy production that fuel skeletal muscle contractions.
+Initially your body can rely on ATP & phosphocreatine stores within muscle and then very quickly generate further ATP with anaerobic energy production via glycolysis.
+When exercise is maintained beyond one minute or so the aerobic energy production pathways begin to contribute the majority of the ATP.
 Importantly, as one continues to perform endurance activity and aerobic training many physiologic adaptations occur to make oxygen delivery and energy production more robust.

-While the first two lessons have shown there are several adaptations that occur to help increase one’s exercise performance, there are also many health benefits of exercise as well.
-In the next lesson we will go over the official exercise guidelines and the health benefits that accrue when following or even exceeding them.
+While the first two lessons have shown there are several adaptations that occur with regular training to help increase your exercise performance, there are also many health benefits of exercise as well.
+In the next lesson I will go over the official exercise guidelines and the health benefits that accrue when working towards them or even exceeding them.